nuxeo-sandbox/nuxeo-labs-utils/README.md

     * `url`: String, optional, additional information on a website
     * `organizerMail`: String, optional, the email of the organizer
     * `attendees`: String, optional.
 List of mail addresses, separated with a comma
+    * `alarm`: String, optional.
+A Java period.
+Handles only days, hours and minutes (others will be ignored).
+For example "PT1H" for an alert one hour before the meeting.
   * The operation returns a blob containing the .ics file which can then be imported to a Calendar (Outlook, Google Calendar, Apple Calendar, ...)
   * ⚠️ Little warning: Depending on the calendar tool used, some fields may not be imported, or may behave differently.
   * **Examples using JS Automation** (input `void`,  output `blob`)